-Keep your pets warm this season As the cold weather approaches, we often find ourselves seeking heat or warmth.
+"Love is friendship set on fire." ~Jeremy Taylor Keep your pets warm this season BY CHERI GALATIUK, DVM As the cold weather approaches, we often find ourselves seeking heat or warmth.
 Dreams of hot chocolate, snuggled under a cozy blanket beside a fireplace or a woodstove seem surreal in frozen weather.
 Just as we ourselves seek warmth in the chilly cold, our pets do the same.
 Here are some wintertime tips to keep your furry family fiery warm and happy over the cold months this year: Protect those paws!
 Cats and dogs have sensitive feet when it comes to cold.
 Protecting your dogs' feet by having them wear booties can help.
 This not only keeps them warm in winter months but also keeps snowballs from forming in-between their toes.
 If salt or other irritants have been applied to roads or sidewalks, booties can act as a barrier to keep their paws clean and dry.
 If you have an amazing cat that will wear booties, please take a picture!
 If not, just limit your cats' outdoor time when the temperatures turn frigid.
 Most cats are smart and won't want to head outside if the weather is too cold.
 Watch those ears.
 Ear tips of cats and dogs don't have a lot of protection from the weather.
 Ears can become frostbitten if exposed to cold for too long.
 Most pets won't handle their ears being covered so limit outdoor time when the temperature drops.
-SHG STATION HOUSE 250-392-6113 #1 Mackenzie Avenue, Williams Lake CHRISTMAS MARKET Good Stuff Made by Good People Open 7 Days a Week from Dec.
-1-31 Provide a warm bed.
-Iust as we need a safe warm place to sleep, so do our cats and dogs!
+Provide a warm bed.
+Just as we need a safe warm place to sleep, so do our cats and dogs!
 This has different meaning for different individuals as some breeds can tolerate the cold better than others.
 However ALL animals need a place where they can feel warm and safe whether it is a heated dog house, access to a warm garage or nestled next to you on the couch.
-"Love is friendship set on fire." ~Jeremy Taylor Make sure they have water.
+Make sure they have water.
 Water freezes when the temperature drops below zero.
 As simple as this sounds, some owners forget this basic chemistry concept and allow a dog or cat's water bowl to remain frozen.
-Animals need continuous access to fresh water and having an accessible source indoors or in a heated dish is a necessity Be safe when starting your vehicle.
+Animals need continuous access to fresh water and having an accessible source indoors or in a heated dish is a necessity.
+Be safe when starting your vehicle.
 Cats in the cold look for a warm place to nestle.
-In the cold months this can mean crawling up into the hood or sitting on your tires of your car or area with outdoor cats, its good practise to give your hood a couple of "bangs" as you get in to start your Hope these tips help keep all our furry friends healthy and fiery warm as winter freezes over!
+In the cold months this can mean crawling up into the hood or sitting on your tires of your car or truck.
+If you live in an area with outdoor cats, its good practise to give your hood a couple of "bangs" as you get in to start your car.
+Hope these tips help keep all our furry friends healthy and fiery warm as winter freezes over!